unsere-gelder/resources/README.md

 # resources
-Files used by the web site
+Static files used by the web site

+(Not used yet.
+For now only a copy from the server)